-KUC will follow guidelines set forth by permit UGW350010 regarding compliance well monitoring and reporting and will be reported on a quarterly basis.
-Operational sites upgradient of the Dry Fork area will be sampled on an annual basis for water quality.
+Kennecott will follow guidelines set forth by permit # UGW350010 regarding compliance well monitoring and reporting and will be reported on a quarterly basis.
+Operational sites upgradient of the Dry Fork area will be sampled on an annual basis (if available to sample) for water quality.
 Operational sites below the Dry Fork area will be sampled on a semiannual basis for water quality.
 Water flow data, specifically average monthly pumping rates and corresponding annual totals will be tracked throughout the year for operational locations and reported in the annual report as well as associated water quality data.